microsoft/semantic-kernel/docs/decisions/0025-planner-telemetry-enhancement.md

 We have decided to implement the bottom-up approach for the following reasons:

-1. SK is already configured to propagate token usage information from connectors via `ModelResult`.
-We simply need to extend the list of items that get propagated, such as model information.
+1. SK is already configured to propagate token usage information from connectors via `ContentBase`.
+We simply need to extend the list of items that need to be propagated, such as model information.
 2. Currently, SK does not have a method for passing function information down to the connector level.
 Although we considered using [baggage](https://opentelemetry.io/docs/concepts/signals/baggage/#:~:text=In%20OpenTelemetry%2C%20Baggage%20is%20contextual%20information%20that%E2%80%99s%20passed,available%20to%20any%20span%20created%20within%20that%20trace.) as a means of propagating information downward, experts from the OpenTelemetry team advised against this approach due to security concerns.

-With the bottom-up approach, we need to propagate model usage information from connectors to functions.
+With the bottom-up approach, we need to retrieve the token usage information from the metadata:

 ```csharp
 // Note that not all services support usage details.